 Rothschild: “People want leadership, and in the absence of genuine leadership, they'll listen to anyone who steps up to the microphone.
 They want leadership.
-They're so thirsty for it they'll crawl through the desert toward a mirage, and when they discover there's no water, they'll drink the sand.”
+They're so thirsty for it they'll crawl through the desert toward a mirage, and when they discover there's no water, they'll drink the sand.”our society is a mess.

 President Shepherd: “Lewis, we've had presidents who were beloved, who couldn't find a coherent sentence with two hands and a flashlight.
 People don't drink the sand because they're thirsty.
 They drink the sand because they don't know the difference.”